OCWC22/RL-stablebaseline-scientist/README.md

 # AI Co-Scientist RL Benchmarking (Stable Baselines3)

 This project implements and benchmarks standard Reinforcement Learning algorithms (PPO, A2C, DQN) on the CartPole-v1 environment using the Stable Baselines3 library.
 The goal is to establish reliable and well-tested implementations as a foundation.
+Additionally, the project now includes a skeleton implementation of a Model-Based PPO algorithm with adaptive imagination.

 Based on the plan outlined in `prd.md`.